...

 Your dental IT provider.
 The software vendor does not set this up for you.
 Your IT provider installs, configures, and tests the full integration before you go live.

-Ekim IT Solutions specializes in dental practice buildouts across New England and New York, with remote support available across the United States.
+Ekim IT Solutions specializes in dental practice buildouts across New England and New York, with remote support available nationwide.
+We plan and install the cabling, networking, and workstation setup your operatories need before your first patient walks in.